gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 <img src="{{ page.root }}/fig/r-plotting/browse.png" width="600"/>

 Navigate to the directory that contains your code and data from the setup instructions and click the "Open" button.
-Note that in the screenshots below, this folder says "un-report" - for us, it should say "ontario-report".
+Note that in the screenshots below, this folder says "un-report" - for us, it should say "nerr_data".

 <img src="{{ page.root }}/fig/r-plotting/navigate_to_project.png" width="600"/>